Code-Institute-Submissions/Elitept/README.md

 ### Wireframes
 Here is the link to my original <a href="https://github.com/Ladev25/Ladev25.github.io/blob/master/wireframes/MS1.pdf" target="_blank">Wireframes</a>.
 I have created a wireframe for each feature, additionally I have also created a wireframe for both mobile and desktop view.
-These wireframes were made at the start of my project, which is why they are different to my website, which I have modified over time.
+These wireframes were made at the start of my project, which is why they may be slighlty different to my website, which I have modified over time.

 ## Features